paulie-o74/paul_thomas_pt/README.md

 <img src="docs/user-story-testing/user-story-1v1-12.jpg">
 </details>

-13. As the site owner, I want users to find news about upcoming events or changes in opening times
+13. As the site owner, I want users to be able to see some client testimonies.

 | **Feature** | **Action** | **Expected Result** | **Actual Result** |
 |-------------|------------|---------------------|-------------------|